**This page has been updated** (22 Nov 2019)

 BSH can support all individuals applying for renewal of a previous award.

-The Advisory Committee on Clinical Excellence Awards (ACCEA) administers the Scheme directly and all applications must be made on ACCEA’s online system.
-The ACCEA will be open for application from Thursday 7 February.
-ACCEA will publish application forms and further details on their website for this year’s applicants in the next few weeks.
+The Advisory Committee on Clinical Excellence Awards (ACCEA) administers the scheme directly and all applications must be made on ACCEA’s online system.
+The ACCEA will be open for application from Thursday 6 February 2020 (indicative date).
+ACCEA will publish application forms and further details on their website for 2020 applicants in the January.

 BSH will make this information available on this page when it is published on the ACCEA website.